Skip to Content

 Read More about Air Plant Holders – Containers to Display Your Tillandsia Collection

 If you love plants with a long blooming season, you will likely have a fondness for growing hollyhocks.
 This lovely biennial is a popular garden favorite that flowers throughout most of the summer months.
-Hollyhocks (Puccinia malvacearum) are often found in cottage gardens.
-They make a great background plant for shorter plants and come in …
+Hollyhocks (Alcea) are often found in cottage gardens.
+They make a great background plant for shorter plants and come in a …

 Balloon Flower, or Platycodon grandiflorus, is also known as Chinese Bell flower.
 The common names of this pretty perennial plant come from the plump found flower buds that resemble hot air balloons or Chinese lanterns before they open.
 Blue flowers are unusual in the garden.
 Keep reading to find out how to grow this flower with a …